About Gary Marks

 Rehearsing for If All They Said Was True in Gary’s Studio

-Marks continued producing recordings without touring, choosing instead to teach piano and improvisation theory to private students, and at a number of different universities.
+Marks continued producing recordings without touring, choosing instead to teach modern piano styles using improvisation theory to private students.
+He has also taught this method at a number of different universities.
+Marks wrote two piano method books: The Gary Marks Piano Method.
+This was sold nationwide and is still available on Amazon and on this website.

-In 1999, he released, Bountiful, followed by an unplugged release of the songs on Bountiful, called, Self-Portraits.
+In 1999, he released, Bountiful, followed by an unplugged release of those songs called, Self-Portraits.

-In 2007 Gary released, A Whisper Can Change the World, mixed by the Grammy award winning mixing engineer, Jim Scott.
-He also began writing and publishing novels at a rapid pace.
+In 2007 Gary released, A Whisper Can Change the World, mixed by Grammy award winning mixing engineer, Jim Scott.

-In 2010 Marks released, From Here, mixed by Mark Needham, and co-produced by Gary’s daughter, Skylar.
+In 2010 Marks released, From Here, mixed by another award-winning enginner, Mark Needham, and co-produced by Gary’s daughter, Skylar.

-His latest work, a five song record called Alien Nights, was released in October of 2021.
+His latest work, a five song album called Alien Nights, was released in October of 2021.
 His son, Shawn Marks, played drums on the title track.
 His daughter, Skylar, helped sing harmonies.

 Currently: